 Quite possibly the most popular candy for Fall and Halloween is Candy Corn.
 There is just something about those little marshmallow bites of yellow, orange and white pieces of candy that we all love.
 They are of course available at most every store you could imagine.
 But have you ever thought about making your own?

-Yes – Homemade Candy Corn, it’s possible and pretty easy too!
+Yes – with this Homemade Candy Corn Recipe, it’s possible and pretty easy too!
 All you need are some basic ingredients, a strong arm and a little time.

 I saw something interesting on Facebook last week.
 The question was – “when I can buy a box of oatmeal pie cookie sandwiches for under $2, why would I want to bake them myself?”

 Now, I have to admit I have thought about this more times than I like to admit, however the answer is – because you know what ingredients are in them.
 Which also goes for this Homemade Candy Corn, can you buy it already made for not a lot of money – sure – but if you make your own you definitely know what candy corn ingredients you are using and that there aren’t a bunch of preservatives in it or other ingredients that we can’t even pronounce.

 And besides – it’s fun to make your own.
 The kids love helping roll out the long ropes and putting it together to form the unmistakable candy.